nathen418/Interesting-Ideas/README.md

 - Make some dope content with a DGI drone or some better brand
 - Do an electrician apprenticeship cause why not
 - Make a custom keyboard
+- Raspi powered bluetooth tracker  to track bluetooth devices near it and also metadata about them.
+Or make something similar to a tile or something like that

 More to follow :)